helmus/Jira-Hot-Linker/README.md

 ###Installation
 - Download or clone this repo.
 - Go To  [chrome://extensions](chrome://extensions)
-- Tag the "Developer node..." checkbox
+- Tag the "Developer mode..." checkbox
 - Select "Load unpacked extensions..."
 - point chrome to the jira-plugin folder inside the git repo ( not the root folder )
 - Profit